Affordable Connectivity Program

 How to apply

-You must apply for the program and contact a participating provider to select a service plan:
+You must have applied for the program and contacted a participating provider to select a service plan:

-• Apply.
-Go to ACPBenefit.org to submit your application or print out a mail-in application.
-If you apply online, they will try to verify your eligibility automatically, but you may be asked to provide additional documentation to prove your identity, address or eligibility.
+- Apply.
+You could have submitted your application online or printed out a mail-in application.
+If you applied online, they will try to verify your eligibility automatically, but you may be asked to provide additional documentation to prove your identity, address or eligibility.
 If you apply by mail, you will need to send in copies of your documents along with your application.
 Mail your completed application and copies of your proof documentation to:

 ACP Support Center